claremontcoders/claremontcoders.github.io/_projects/03-loops.md

 ### The Loop Setup

 Since we're going to draw a square, we'll use a *variable* called `side` keep track of which side of the square we're currently going to draw.
 A variable is a value, in this case a number, that we can update.
+Which of your [four friends](../what-is-coding/#what-can-you-do) is a variable?

 To create a variable we use the special keyword `let` followed by the variable name and the symbol `=` (called "gets") and the value of the variable.
 The way you read the setup is "`side` gets the value `0`."

 ```js
 let side = 0;